jhpyle/docassemble/_docs/config.md

 location.
 You might want to do this if you have multiple virtual hosts, each running a different WSGI application on a single server.

-The configuration file needs to be readable by the web server, but should not be readable by other users of the system because it may contain sensitive information, such as Google and Facebook API keys.
+The configuration file needs to be readable and writable by the web server, but should not be readable by other users of the system because it may contain sensitive information, such as Google and Facebook API keys.

+## How to edit the configuration file

+The configuration file can be edited through the web app by any user with `admin` privileges.
+The editing screen is located on the menu under "Configuration."
+After the configuration [YAML] is saved, the server is restarted.

+You can also edit the configuration file directly.
+You will need to do so if you make edits to the configuration file through the web application that render the web application inoperative.

 ## Configuration default values